 REVENUE RECOGNITION

 Amounts billed to customers for shipping and handling are reported as a component of net sales.
-Shipping and handling revenues of approximately $2.5 million and $2.1 million were reported as net sales for the years ended December 31, 2025 and 2024, respectively.
+Shipping and handling revenues of approximately $2.1 million and $1.4 million were reported as net sales for the years ended December 31, 2024 and 2023, respectively.

-Volume incentives, and other sales incentives or rebates, are a significant part of our direct sales marketing program and represent commission payments made to independent consultants.
-These payments are designed to provide incentives for reaching higher sales levels.
-The amount of volume incentive expense recognized is determined based upon the amount of qualifying purchases in a given month and recorded as volume incentive expense.
+reaching higher sales levels.
+The amount of volume incentive recognized is determined based upon the amount of qualifying purchases in a given month and recorded as volume incentive expense.
 Payments to independent consultants for sales incentives or rebates related to their own purchases are recorded as a reduction of revenue.
-Some payments for sales incentives are processed daily, while other, including rebates, are calculated monthly based on qualifying sales.
+Payments for sales incentives and rebates are calculated monthly based on qualifying sales.

 Disaggregation of Revenue

 Our products are grouped into six principal categories: general health, immune, cardiovascular, digestive, personal care and weight management.
 We have four business segments that are based primarily upon the geographic region where each segment operates.
-Each of the geographic segments operate under the Nature’s Sunshine Products and Synergy WorldWide® brands.
+Each of the geographic segments operate under the Nature’s Sunshine Products and Synergy WorldWide brands.
 See Note 12, “Business Segment and International Operation Information," for further information on our reportable segments and our presentation of disaggregated revenue by reportable segment and product category.

 Practical Expedients and Exemptions